markpollack/scdf-simulation-sleuth/README.md

 The white spaces between the bars is the time spent on the wire and inside the broker.

-Each application has an instance of `ProvenanceInterceptor` that adds key-value pairs to the trace.
+Each application has an instance of [ProvenanceInterceptor](https://github.com/markpollack/scdf-simulation-sleuth/blob/master/transformer/src/main/java/hello/ProvenanceInterceptor.java) that adds key-value pairs to the trace.
 It is ordered to execute after the `IntegrationTraceChannelInterceptor` that is part of Sleuth and autoconfigured.

 ![Zipkin Trace view](/zipkin-trace-ui.png)

+The trace detail of the send from the transformer is shown below.

 ![Zipkin Trace detail](/zipkin-trace-detail.png)